 Politics has been a major risk in the Philippines since it has a negative image in political disorder which is largely due to corruption and unstable development.
 Also, the country's high debt to financial institutions affects all business sectors and has become a major factor to consider.
-Nevertheless, the Philippine government has its new hope for 2017 and new years through the Duterte administration.
+Nevertheless, the Philippine government has its new hope for 2015 and the residual years through the Aquino administration.
 It would be a challenge for the government to act on the risk factors threatening the Philippine economy.